LucasDelfino92/morrowindsharp/modlist.md

 - [**Shut the Fuck up Cliff Racers**](https://www.nexusmods.com/morrowind/mods/46588) by Merlord: drastically reduces the frequency of idle Cliff Racer screeches, by editing the kf file of the cliff racer mesh.
 - [**Silent Assassins**](https://www.nexusmods.com/morrowind/mods/44371) by R-Zero: Assassin class NPCs will be 10 times less likely to grunt or taunt you in combat, living up to their reputation of being deadly silent killers.
 - [**Sounds of Souls**](https://www.nexusmods.com/morrowind/mods/45657?) by NullCascade: soul gems in the world, in the player's inventory, and that the player interacts with will play sounds, corresponding to the creature trapped inside of it.
-- [**Store Entrance Chimes**](https://www.nexusmods.com/morrowind/mods/44586) by R-Zero: adds entrance bell chimes with sound effects to imperial town tradehouses and taverns.
 - [**Tunnel Cough**](https://www.nexusmods.com/morrowind/mods/47603) by R-Zero: makes Miner class NPCs cough.
 - [**Water Sounds**](https://www.nexusmods.com/morrowind/mods/47794) by abot: simulates water sounds when colliding with generic fake animated water meshes.

 ## OVERHAULS

-- [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
-Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
-The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.
-- [**Brevur of Balmora - Finally Some Good Statue Mod**](https://www.nexusmods.com/morrowind/mods/47557) by R-Zero: adds a statue of Hlaalu Brevur to Balmora High Town district.
 - [**Cavern Of The Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860/) by Aoimevelho: bump-maps the Cavern of the Incarnate and the Azura statue meshes, adds flowers, grass, and tiny fireflies, and modifies the armor and clothes on some of the failed incarnates.
   - Hide/delete the **Meshes** and **Textures** folders.
   - In TESAME, delete the following records: